freenas/freenas-docs/userguide/storage.rst

 Snapshots
 -------------

-The "Snapshots" tab can be used to review the listing of available snapshots.
-An example is shown in
-:numref:`Figure %s <zfs_view_avail_snapshots_fig>`.
+The :guilabel:`Snapshots` tab can be used to review the listing of available snapshots.
+An example is shown in :numref:`Figure %s <zfs_view_avail_snapshots_fig>`.

-.. note:: If snapshots do not appear, check that the current time configured in :ref:`Periodic Snapshot Tasks` does not conflict with the "Begin", "End", and "Interval" settings.
-If the snapshot was attempted but failed, an entry will be added to :file:`/var/log/messages`.
+.. note:: If snapshots do not appear, check that the current time configured in :ref:`Periodic Snapshot Tasks` does not conflict with the :guilabel:`Begin`, :guilabel:`End`, and :guilabel:`Interval` settings.
+If the snapshot was attempted but failed, an entry is added to :file:`/var/log/messages`.
 This log file can be viewed in :ref:`Shell`.